 Brie with Afternoon High Tea white tea Swiss cheese with Mango Apricot green tea Fresh chevré (goat cheese) with Mindful Morning Earl Grey Aged cheddar with Royale Assam Smoked gouda with Fireside Chat lapsang souchong

 Make It a Full-on Tea Party

 For those who want something a little more substantial than just cheese, you can use the same guidelines we just discussed to pair your tea with mac and cheese, cheddar quiche, or even cheesecake.
 You can also make things extra fancy and fun with baked cheeses and large pots of tea, or let your guests mix and match to see which pairings they like best.
-Don’t feel constrained by “plain” teas, either; you’re free to get creative with flavored brews such as citrus green, spicy chai

-(especially if you’re doing cheesecake -- yum!).
+Don’t feel constrained by “plain” teas, either; you’re free to get creative with flavored brews such as citrus green, spicy chai, or chocolate hazelnut (especially if you’re doing cheesecake -- yum!).
 Go with what tastes good, and enjoy!

 All photos are courtesy of the author.